The U.S. EPA received several hundred suggestions for setting up two recycling grant programs authorized under the Bipartisan Infrastructure Law.

 Ocean Conservancy, Turtle Island Restoration Network and Beyond Plastics, among others, opposed including chemical recycling in the grant.

-Turtle Island Restoration Network also called for bringing recycling programs to multi-family residents, while Beyond Plastics suggested directing funding toward reusable and refillable container infrastructure.
+Turtle Island Restoration Network also called for bringing recycling and composting programs to multi-family residents, while Beyond Plastics suggested directing funding toward reusable and refillable container infrastructure.

 AMP Robotics said MRFs “are in dire need of modernization,” including optical scanners and robots powered by artificial intelligence, and suggested limiting individual grants to $4 million, since that is the average it found is needed per MRF to raise the national recycling rate to 70%.